omniti-labs/pg_jobmon/README.txt

 INSTALLATION:

-Copy the pg_jobmon.control and pg_jobmon--<version>.sql files to your $BASEDIR/share/extensions folder.
+Copy the pg_jobmon.control and pg_jobmon--<version>.sql files to your $BASEDIR/share/extension folder.
 Create schema (not required but recommended) and then install using the PostgreSQL extensions system

     CREATE SCHEMA jobmon;
     CREATE EXTENSION pg_jobmon SCHEMA jobmon;

 UPGRADE:
-Make sure all the upgrade scripts for the version you have installed up to the most recent version are in the $BASEDIR/share/extensions folder.
+Make sure all the upgrade scripts for the version you have installed up to the most recent version are in the $BASEDIR/share/extension folder.

     ALTER EXTENSION pg_jobmon UPDATE TO '<latest version>';

 Please note that until this extension is officially announced and put into the OmniTI github repository, there may not be upgrade scripts available.

 LOGGING:

+By default, the status column updates will use the text values from the job_alert_nagios table in the monitoring section.
+If you have a custom set of statuses that you'd like to use, the close, fail or cancel functions that take a custom table name.

 add_job(p_job_name text) RETURNS bigint
     Create a new entry in the job_log table. p_job_name is automatically capitalized.